Commerce Secretary Now Recalls Discussing Citizenship Question With Steve Bannon

 Commerce Secretary Wilbur Ross now recalls speaking with a White House official about the possibility of adding a citizenship question to the 2020 census.
 That's according to a new court document from the administration's attorneys that confirms conversations between senior officials during the early months of the Trump administration.

-This disclosure backtracks Ross' March congressional testimony.
-As the head of the Commerce Department, Ross oversees the Census Bureau and approved adding a controversial question about U.S. citizenship status to forms for the upcoming national headcount.
+This disclosure backtracks Ross' congressional testimony in March.
+As the head of the Commerce Department, Ross oversees the Census Bureau and approved adding a controversial question about U.S. citizenship status to forms for the upcoming national head count.

 "Has the president or anyone in the White House discussed with you or anyone on your team about adding the citizenship question?"
 Rep. Grace Meng, D-N.Y., asked Ross during a House Appropriations Commerce, Justice, Science, and Related Agencies Subcommittee hearing on March 20.